Marianne Ihlen: Leonard Cohen

-In 1968, while living alone on Hydra, Ihlen met 20-year-old Nick Broomfield, with whom she had a nearly year-long relationship, during which she was instrumental in encouraging him to become a documentary maker and to make his first film, Who Cares? in 1971.
+In 1968, while living alone on Hydra, Ihlen met 20-year-old Nick Broomfield, with whom she had a nearly year-long relationship, during which she was instrumental in encouraging him to become a documentary maker and to make his first film, Who Cares?, in 1971.

 Axel Joachim returned to his mother and was nine years old when the pair moved to New York where Cohen was then based, with Ihlen hoping to re-establish their relationship.
 Cohen would not allow her to stay.
 He claimed that he considered her too pure, and wished to shield her and her son from his current debauched, bohemian lifestyle.
 Consequently, Ihlen established a separate residence with her friend Carol Zemel who had recently moved to the city on Clinton Street on the Lower East Side.
 Ihlen and her old friend Jean Marc Appert earned money as street vendors of toy cats, made on the spot out of steel wire and wool yarn.

 Cohen and Ihlen remained close, with him paying her rent and her son's boarding schools in England and Switzerland as well as his airfare.
 He took her for visits to the Chelsea Hotel, and to concerts, and introduced her to Andy Warhol, Joni Mitchell and Buffy Sainte-Marie.
-As Cohen’s fame increased, other women would ring Ihlen’s apartment in an attempt to get to him.
+As Cohen's fame increased, other women would ring Ihlen's apartment in an attempt to get to him.
 While they drifted apart as lovers, Cohen would continue to support Ihlen and provide whatever help he could.
 Their relationship finally ended in 1972 after the birth of Cohen's son Adam, who was born from his relationship with Suzanne Elrod.

-While in the city Ihlen undertook a body-oriented psychotherapy with psychotherapist Alexander Lowen.
-After a year in New York, Ihlen and her son left to divide their time between her family’s home in Larkollen and Hydra.
-While living in Cohen’s house in Hydra in 1972 with her by now 12-year-old Axel Joachim, she was confronted by Suzanne Elrod with her son Adam Cohen.
+While in the city Ihlen undertook body-oriented psychotherapy with psychotherapist Alexander Lowen.
+After a year in New York, Ihlen and her son left to divide their time between her family's home in Larkollen and Hydra.
+While living in Cohen's house in Hydra in 1972 with her now 12-year-old Axel Joachim, she was confronted by Suzanne Elrod with her son Adam Cohen.
 Elrod wanted the house for herself, so Ihlen was forced to move out.